 We are interested in understanding ecological processes and functions in agricultural ecosystems, and in conserving wild species that live within and around these working landscapes.

 In our field studies, we use a range of methods, including genetics, remote sensing, audio-recording, experimental and observational field ecology and network analysis.
-We work mostly on animal taxa that are functionally important in the system, particularly wild pollinators (especially bees), predatory invertebrates and birds.
+We work mostly on animal taxa that are functionally important in the system, particularly wild pollinators (especially bees), predatory invertebrates, and birds.

 Our research is trans-disciplinary - challenge-led, inter-disciplinary, and co-produced with a range of non-academic stakeholders.
-We use survey methods and participatory techniques to involve farmers, industry and other stakeholders from the outset, and we follow ‘user-centred design’ approaches to build decision support tools based on evidence.
+We use survey methods and participatory techniques to involve farmers, industry and other stakeholders from the outset, and we follow ‘user-centered design’ approaches to build decision support tools based on evidence.

 Current research projects include: